Complete papers from your thesis research, with financial support

 In order to receive the final payment, you must fill in the final report form.
 This is available on the web at the following addresses:

-Only complete this form once the paper(s) have been submitted to the journal.
-Final payment will not be approved if submission to the journal has not been done.
+Only complete this form once the paper(s) have been submitted to the journal or the book chapter to the book editor.
+Final payment will not be approved if submission to the journal or editor has not been done.
 The paper does not have to be accepted for publication, but must be submitted.
 Once this is approved, an email will be sent to your student email address and copied into your supervisor advising when you will receive the payment.

-26. Do I have to complete all the papers before I submit my final report?
+26. Do I have to complete all the journal articles or book chapters before I submit my final report?

-You must have submitted at least one of the papers for publication before you submit the final report.
+You must have submitted at least one of the articles or book chapters for publication before you submit the final report.

-27. What happens if I take longer than the bursary period I was granted to write up my article?
+27. What happens if I take longer than the bursary period I was granted to write up my journal article or book chapter?

-You will still be able to get the final payment if you go over the allocated time you were granted, provided that you fill in the final report form once your article is submitted to the journal.
-It is expected however that you would try and complete your article as soon as possible after the end date of the bursary.
+You will still be able to get the final payment if you go over the allocated time you were granted, provided that you fill in the final report form once your article or book chapter is submitted.
+It is expected however that you would try and complete your article or book chapter as soon as possible after the end date of the bursary.

-In some circumstances, where delay of submission of your paper(s) is beyond your control (for example, your supervisor is unable to review your paper(s) in a timely fashion or there is more work that needs to be done in order to get the work publishable,) the University suggest your Department pays you your final instalment.
-When the article is submitted, you must fill in the Final Report and the final payment will be refunded to your Department and the Graduate Research School before proceeding.
+In some circumstances, where delay of submission of your paper(s) or book chapter is beyond your control (for example, your supervisor is unable to review your paper(s) or chapter in a timely fashion or there is more work that needs to be done in order to get the work publishable,) the University suggest your Department pays you your final instalment.
+When the journal article or book chapter is submitted, you must fill in the Final Report and the final payment will be refunded to your Department by the Graduate Research School before proceeding.

 28. Who approves the bursaries and final reports?

-They are approved on behalf of the University’s Graduate Research Committee.
+They are approved on behalf of the University’s Scholarships and Prizes Committee.

 29. Who administers the bursary scheme?

-The bursary scheme is administered by the Graduate Research School on behalf of the Graduate Research Committee.
+The bursary scheme is administered by the Graduate Research School on behalf of the Scholarships and Prizes Committee.

 30. Who should I address queries or send my application to?